Friday, August 21, 2009

 (Below, Caster Semenya of South Africa; on right, Jarmila Kratochvilova of Czechoslovakia, circa 1983)

-There's been a fair amount of publicity over the couple few days about Caster Semenya, the South African who won the women's 800 meter run at the World Championships in Berlin.
+There's been a fair amount of publicity over the last few days about Caster Semenya, the South African who won the women's 800 meter run at the World Championships in Berlin.
 It seems there is some question as to whether she is genetically a woman; she is to be tested by the authorities to determine her real gender.

 This is evidently a less simple question than one would think, and involves opinions from geneticists and endocrinologists as well as a visual inspection by regular doctors.
 I once heard that one in 10,000 babies is born hermaphroditic; such babies are usually operated on soon after birth to allow them to identify one way or the other.